steveblue/angular2-rollup/README.md

 [![Join the chat at https://gitter.im/angular2-rollup/Lobby](https://badges.gitter.im/angular2-rollup/Lobby.svg)](https://gitter.im/angular2-rollup/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A complete, yet simple, starter for Angular 2 using AOT Compile and Rollup.
-Supports 2.x.x and 4.0.0!
+Now supports 4.0.0+ and Library Builds!

 This repo serves as an Angular 2 starter for anyone looking to get up and running fast with Angular 2 and TypeScript and Ahead Of Time (AOT) compilation.
 We're using [ngc](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli) for compiling AOT and [Rollup](http://rollupjs.org) for bundling our files for production.
 The development server compiles just in time (JIT) using Typescript and SystemJS for fast and efficient development.